-Information exemptions and flexibility clause
+Article 19 Information exemptions and flexibility clause

-- The information referred to in Articles 15a, 15b and 15c need not be given when the insurance 1. distributor carries out distribution activity in the insurance of large risks, in the case of distribution by reinsurance intermediaries or reinsurance undertakings, or in relation to professional customers as specified in the Annex I. - 2.
-Member States may maintain or adopt stricter provisions regarding the information requirements referred to in this Chapter VI and in particular Articles 15a, 15b and 15c provided that such provisions comply with Union law.
-In particular, Member States may make the personalised recommendation referred to in Articles 15a(5) and 15c(6) mandatory for the sales of any insurance product, or for certain type of insurance products.
-In such a case, those national provisions shall be complied with by relevant insurance distributors operating in that Member State, including those operating under Articles 5 and 6 of this Directive.
+- The information referred to in Articles 15a, 15b and 15c need not be given when the insurance distributor carries out distribution activity in the insurance of large risks, in the case of distribution by reinsurance intermediaries or reinsurance undertakings, or in relation to professional customers as specified in the Annex I. - 2.
+Member States may maintain or adopt stricter provisions regarding the information requirements referred to in this Chapter and in particular- Articles 15a, 15b and 15c provided that such provisions comply with Union law.
+In particular, Member States may make the advice the personalised recommendation referred to in Articles 15a(5) and 15c(6) mandatory for the sales of any insurance product, or for certain type of insurance products.
+In such a case, those stricter national provisions shall be complied with by relevant insurance distributors operating in that Member State, including those operating under Articles 5 and 6 of this Directivethe freedom to provide services or the freedom of establishment.
 Member States shall communicate to EIOPA and the Commission such national provisions. - 3.
 In order to establish a high level of transparency by all appropriate means, EIOPA shall ensure that the information it receives relating to national provisions is also communicated to consumers and insurance distributors.